Fourier's Law Conduction Calculator

 Introduction to Fourier's Law of Conduction

 Fourier's law of heat conduction describes how thermal energy moves through solid materials when there is a temperature difference.
-It connects the rate of heat transfer to the material's thermal conductivity, the cross-sectional area available for heat to flow, the temperature difference across the material, and the distance (thickness) the heat must travel.
-Engineers, physicists, and designers use this relationship to estimate heat loss through walls, pipes, machine components, and many other systems.
+It connects the rate of heat transfer to the material's thermal conductivity, the cross-sectional area available for heat to flow, the temperature difference across the material, and the distance the heat must travel.
+Engineers, physicists, architects, and product designers use this relationship to estimate heat loss through walls, heat leakage through insulation, and heat removal through machine parts or electronic housings.

 Mathematical Formulation